Hearty Pappardelle Bolognese

 Heat your oven to 150°C fan bake (or 160°C conventional).

-Heat a heavy-based, oven-safe pot or Dutch oven over medium heat.
-Add the pancetta and cook for 7–10 minutes, stirring occasionally, until the fat has rendered and it’s lightly golden.
+In a heavy-based, oven-safe pot or Dutch oven, heat it over medium heat.
+Add the pancetta, cooking for 7–10 minutes until golden brown, stirring occasionally.

-Add the beef mince to the pot and break it up with a wooden spoon or meat masher.
-Cook for another 7–10 minutes until browned.
-Season with Avohaven SPG+, or just salt and pepper to taste.
-Remove the beef and pancetta with a slotted spoon and set aside.
+Next, add the beef mince, breaking it apart with a wooden spoon.
+Cook it for another 7–10 minutes until browned.
+Season this mixture with Avohaven SPG+, or just salt and pepper to taste.
+Then, remove the beef and pancetta with a slotted spoon and set them aside.

-In the same pot, add a drizzle of olive oil if needed, then add the diced onion, carrot, celery, and anchovies (if using).
-Season with a small pinch of salt and sauté gently for 12–15 minutes until very soft and aromatic.
-If it starts to catch, add a splash of water and lower the heat.
+In the same pot, drizzle a bit of olive oil if needed.
+Then add the diced onion, carrot, celery, and anchovies (if you're using them).
+Season with a pinch of salt and sauté gently for 12–15 minutes until the vegetables are very soft and aromatic.
+If necessary, add a splash of water and reduce the heat if they start to catch.

 Return the beef and pancetta to the pot.
-Pour in the white wine, turn the heat to high, and scrape the bottom of the pot to lift all the flavourful bits.
+Pour in the white wine and turn the heat to high.
+Scrape the bottom of the pot to lift the flavorful bits.
 Once the wine has mostly evaporated (1–2 minutes), add the stock, half the milk, the crushed tomatoes, parmesan rind, and bay leaves.
-Bring to a gentle boil.
+Bring everything to a gentle boil.

-Cover the pot with a tight-fitting lid and place in the preheated oven for 2½ hours, stirring halfway through.
-If the mixture seems dry at that point, add a splash more stock or water.
-Remove the lid and cook for a further 30 minutes to reduce and concentrate the flavours.
+Cover the pot with a tight-fitting lid and place it in the preheated oven for 2½ hours, stirring halfway through.
+If the mixture seems dry, add a splash more stock or water.
+After 2½ hours, remove the lid and cook for a further 30 minutes to reduce and concentrate the flavors.

-Tip: You can also simmer the sauce gently on the stovetop if preferred — just stir often and keep the heat very low to avoid catching.
+Tip: If you prefer, you can also simmer the sauce gently on the stovetop.
+Just stir often and keep the heat very low to avoid burning.

-Once out of the oven, discard the bay leaves and parmesan rind.
-Stir in the remaining milk and cream (if using), add a pinch of nutmeg, and let it simmer on the stovetop for another 15–30 minutes to thicken slightly.
-Taste and adjust seasoning as needed.
+Once you take it out of the oven, discard the bay leaves and parmesan rind.
+Stir in the remaining milk and cream (if using).
+Add a pinch of nutmeg, then let it simmer on the stovetop for another 15–30 minutes until it thickens slightly.
+Taste and adjust the seasoning as needed.

-Bring a large pot of salted water to the boil.
-Cook the pappardelle for 1–2 minutes less than the packet says, so it’s just under al dente.
-Reserve about 1 cup of pasta water before draining.
+Bring a large pot of salted water to a boil.
+Cook the pappardelle for 1–2 minutes less than the packet recommends so it's just below al dente.
+Reserve about 1 cup of pasta water before draining the noodles.

 Comments